 Despite increasing pressure from the federal government to expand community-based services for with mental illnesses, the federal government's financial support is limited.
 Medicaid provides optional coverage for some services under separate Medicaid options, but technical barriers exist to states that want to use Medicaid waivers to provide these services.
-In addition, many essential elements of effective community-based care--such as housing, employment services, and peer support - are nonmedical in nature and generally are not reimbursable under Medicaid.
-Therefore, Block Grant funding is the principal vehicle for federal financial support for evidence-based comprehensive community based services for people with serious mental illnesses.
+In addition, many essential elements of effective community-based care - such as supportive housing and employment services - are non-medical in nature and generally are not reimbursable under Medicaid.
+Therefore, Block Grant funding is the principal vehicle for federal for evidence-based financial support comprehensive community based services for people with serious mental illnesses.